essif-lab/framework/docs/essif-lab-functional-architecture.md

 [TVE.5] Inconsistent or incoherent data is necessary for various purposes.
 First, it allows for correct further processing of the transaction.
 A non-existent postal code, or one that doesn’t match the delivery address, may hinder a fluent transaction processing, resulting in additional costs and processing times.
 Another purpose is the early warning or detection of possible fraud/abuse.
 Remember that part of the data is being asked for reducing transaction risk, and checking consistency/coherence of such data is part of the risk mitigation process.

 [TVE.6] This enables the TVE to pass the endpoint URI on to the Verifier when it requests for such a credential, which in turn can send it to the holder of other Parties enabling them to obtain the credential from that issuer endpoint if that other Party does not have that credential in its wallet.
 The endpoint URI can in fact be put in the policy, because the (human) Agent that creates/maintains the policy would need to know that the issuing Party is actually issuing such credentials, what their contents means, etc., and hence is capable of tracking down the URI where that Party issues the credentials.

+[TVE.7] A reference to this specification will be added when it becomes available (draft or otherwise).

 -----